riyabisht18/Coffee-Shop-Revenue-Analysis/README.md

 ---

 ## 📌 Project Overview
+* Excel analysis of 3,547 coffee shop transactions — uncovering a **68× revenue difference** between peak and slowest hour using PivotTables, heat maps and data storytelling.
+Built entirely on ** Microsoft Excel.**

 This project analyzes one year of coffee shop transaction data to answer key business questions: